-- Residency is an 11-month commitment from mid-August through mid-July.
+- Residency is an 11-month commitment from September through July.

-Applications for residency will be accepted year round, however, applications received by March 31 of the current year will be given first consideration of the upcoming fall class.
-Applications received after March 31 may still be considered for the current year’s fall class if there are positions still available.
+Applications for residency will be accepted year round, however, applications received by March 31 of the current year will be given first consideration for the upcoming cycle.
+Applications received after March 31 may be considered as positions are available.
 For more information or questions, please contact us below.

 AREAS OF RESIDENCY

 Student Ministry (6-12th Grade)

 Grow Ministry (Bible Studies, classes, and groups)

 Connections Ministry (Volunteer Leadership)

 Communications (graphic, print and web design, social media)